klintkanopka/klintkanopka.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant Professor of Applied Statistics, Department of [Applied Statistics, Social Science, and Humanities](https://steinhardt.nyu.edu/departments/applied-statistics-social-science-and-humanities) at [NYU Steinhardt](https://steinhardt.nyu.edu/)
+subtitle: Assistant Professor of Applied Statistics

 profile:
   align: right